Hold onto your hats. Today I’m sharing the vegan reuben sandwich recipe from the Chicago Diner cookbook.

 My first stop in Chicago tends to be to the same place – Chicago Diner.
 With a 31 year history and two locations, it is a mainstay of the Windy City.

-Their menu is loaded with cozy comfort foods, hearty breakfasts, and their world-famous Radical Reuben sandwich.
+Their menu is loaded with cozy comfort foods, hearty breakfasts, and their world-famous vegan reuben sandwich.
 Loaded with chewy seitan, crisp sauerkraut, and creamy Thousand Island dressing, it ticks all of my must haves for that diner classic.
-(And I’m going to be sharing that recipe with you today!
-But more on that in just a bit…)

 I was so excited when I heard that the folks at the Chicago Diner were coming out with a new cookbook with lots of color photos and enticing recipes.